Colorrr34/NC-News-BE/README.md

 1. Set up the .env file for tests.
 It is required for dotenv to setup the config for connection to the database.

-- a .env.test file is required for specifying database for test.
+- .env.test file is required for specifying database for test.

 2. Install NPM packages.